- Lambeth Youth Council

 The evening had impacted me on a positive level as it made me reevaluate everything that is and was happening around me.
 Michelle encouraged girls and boys to love themselves before they even attempt to think about loving someone else and advised us to never give up.
 She changed my mindset from trying to be the best but to being better than my past self and set goals for myself based on my own aspirations, rather than based on other people’s achievements.
 She spoke about her book and the challenges that came with not only writing the book, but the challenges that had come during Barack Obama’s campaign for presidency and during the duration of his two terms.
 Her speaking on this topic showed me that you could do well and still have others judge you.
 As a result of this it made me more confident and to teach myself that if anything bad or negative was to be said of me, to ignore it and keep becoming a better me.

-This was a fantastic, and interesting opportunity for our young Councillors and we are very grateful to Dunraven school for choosing Rianna and Raven to attend, and hopefully more of our exceptional young Councillors can attend events like this in the future.
+This was a fantastic, and interesting opportunity for our young Councillors and we are very grateful to Dunraven school for choosing Rianna and Raven to attend, and UTC Southbank for choosing Ricardo, and hopefully more of our exceptional young Councillors can attend events like this in the future.

 - Written by Dylan Brewerton- Harper (19)